slin96/master-thesis/experiments/repeatability/README.md

 If the results of step 1. and 2. are the same, step 3. should output: `ALL OUTPUTS ARE THE SAME` and `ALL MODELS ARE THE SAME`

+- **different machines but same setup + hardware**
+  - produced models and outputs are the same

+- **different machines, same setup but different hardware**
+  - produced models and outputs differ